EPR’S ROLE IN PREVENTING TEENAGE PREGNANCIES IN RWANDA

 Church in Rwanda (EPR), through its Department of Health and the ESMPA Project

-supported by the German Protestant development organisation (Bread for the
+Masculinity), supported by the Germany Protestant development organisation

-World – Protestant Development Service), has committed itself to contributing
+(Bread for the World – Protestant Development Service), has committed itself to

-to the fight against teenage pregnancies.
-The project aims to educate young
+contributing to the fight against teenage pregnancies.
+The project aims to

-people on reproductive health, responsible sexuality, and the promotion of
+educate young people on reproductive health, responsible sexuality, and the

-positive masculinity in parishes where the rate of teenage pregnancies is
+promotion of positive masculinity in parishes where the rate of teenage pregnancies

 This initiative is being implemented in 20 EPR parishes

-and 10 affiliated schools.
-It aims to equip young people with the knowledge and
+and 10 affiliated secondary schools.
+It aims to equip young people with the

-skills necessary to prevent early pregnancies.
-The project targets youth aged
+knowledge and skills necessary to prevent early pregnancies.
+The project

 The project also indirectly targets school teachers,